garrandall/popular-music-data/tracks/baby-i-love-your-way-peter-frampton.md

 'Cause your love won't wait

-Ooh, baby, I love your way
+Oh, baby, I love your way
 Wanna tell you I love your way
 Wanna be with you night and day